John Huske: Career

-Huske began his military career as an ensign in Caulfield's Regiment of Foot, a unit recruited in Ireland and sent to garrison Barcelona in May 1706.
-The date of his commission is given as August, 1707, several months after the regiment and four others had been officially disbanded.
-A Parliamentary committee held in April showed it arrived in Spain significantly understrength.
+Huske began his career during the War of the Spanish Succession in "Caulfield's Regiment of Foot", a unit recruited in Ireland and sent to garrison Barcelona in May 1706.
+His commission as an ensign dates from August 1707, several months after the regiment and four others had been officially disbanded.
+A Parliamentary committee later reported it arrived in Spain significantly understrength.

-This makes Huske's early movements hard to trace, but in March 1709, he was commissioned cornet in the 5th Dragoon Guards, based in Flanders, and served at Malplaquet.
-The 5th Dragoons was commanded by William Cadogan, close aide to the Duke of Marlborough a connection of great benefit to Huske's career.
+This makes Huske's early movements hard to trace, but in March 1709 he joined the 5th Dragoon Guards in Flanders as a cornet, and fought at Malplaquet in September.
+The regiment was commanded by William Cadogan, close aide to the Duke of Marlborough a connection of great benefit to Huske's future career.

 In March 1709, he became an ensign in the Foot Guards, although this did not imply service; only 16 of its nominal 24 companies were actually formed and Huske remained with his original unit.
 Under the practice known as double-ranking, Guards officers held a second and higher army rank; a Guards ensign ranked as a regular army captain.
-A Guards commission automatically gave its holder higher precedence in determining promotions and since they were rarely disbanded, Marlborough used it to reward competent, but poor officers.
+A Guards commission gave the holder higher precedence in determining promotions, and since they were rarely disbanded, Marlborough used them to reward competent officers like Huske with no money.

 George I succeeded Queen Anne in 1714, and in January 1715, Huske became a captain in the 15th Foot; in July, he also received a captain's commission in the Coldstream Guards.
 When the Jacobite rising of 1715 began, the Whig administration approved the detention of six Members of Parliament, including Sir William Wyndham, a Tory leader in South-West England and Jacobite sympathiser.
 Wyndham's brother-in-law was the Earl of Hertford, colonel of Huske's regiment, the 15th Foot.
 Huske was sent to arrest Wyndham at his home near Minehead, who promised to accompany him after saying goodbye to his wife, before escaping through a window.
 Given the prevailing social convention that a gentleman's word was his bond, this was felt to reflect badly on Wyndham, who was recaptured soon after.
 Huske escaped blame and joined Cadogan in the Dutch Republic, where he helped arrange the transport of 6,000 Dutch troops to Scotland.